 The Wing has its headquarters in New York and the founders Audrey Gelmann and Lauran Kassan started it in 2016.
 Along with Airbnb and Sequoia Capital, other investors include Upfront Ventures, NEA and WeWork.
 In November 2017 the Wing with assistance from WeWork raised $37 million in Series B funding.
 This shows that WeWork is interested in acquiring The Wing, but it has not been confirmed yet.

-The Wing has progressed rather swiftly and is already flourishing in New York, Washington DC and the latest in San Francisco.
+The Wing has progressed rather swiftly and is already flourishing in New York, Washington DC.
+They also have a coworking space in San Francisco.
 2019 will see 6 additional coworking spaces opening up shop in West Hollywood, Chicago, Boston, London, Toronto, and Paris.

 A single peek inside the Wing spaces will give you an idea that it is indeed inspired by a feminist touch all around.
 Added to this there are lactation rooms, beauty rooms, showers, conference rooms, and much more all inspired by and for inspiring the women.
 All this comes with the membership plans operating at The Wing which starts from $215 per month.